leonid20000/OdinRunes/README.md

 Load a previously saved context using the "Load Context" button in the settings panel whenever required.
 This facilitates the active usage of different pre-captured contexts in various chat sessions.

-## Configuration

-Odin Runes provides the flexibility to configure various aspects of the project, such as API keys and default settings.
-You can modify the code or utilize a configuration file to customize the project according to your specific needs.
-Ensure that you have the necessary dependencies installed and added to the project before modifying or configuring.

 ## Contributors